PUMA release 2022-23 Manchester City third kit inspired by street art | Goal.com Kenya

 We independently choose all products featured on our site.
 We may earn a commission when you purchase something through the links provided.

-The Manchester City 2022-23 away kit is available to buy from PUMA and the Official City shop.
+The Manchester City 2022-23 away kit was launched on August 4 and is available to buy from PUMA and the Official City shop.
 Here's a look at all the items available:

 Authentic Manchester City 2022-23 Third Shirt